Frequency and Phase Synchronization in Distributed Antenna Arrays Based on Consensus Averaging and Kalman Filtering: Introduction

-To date, several methods have been proposed for the synchronization of nodes in a coherent distributed array that can be broadly classified as either closed-loop or open-loop methods.
-In the closed-loop methods, such as the 1-bit and 3-bit feedback methods in \cite{1_bit_feedback, 3_bit_feedback} and the retrodirective method in \cite{retrodirective_2016}, the nodes adjust their electrical states based on the feedback from the destination.
+To date, several methods have also been proposed for the wirelessly synchronizing of the nodes in a coherent distributed array that can be broadly classified as either closed-loop or open-loop methods.
+In the closed-loop methods, such as the 1-bit and 3-bit feedback methods in \cite{1_bit_feedback, 3_bit_feedback, Seo_2008, Quitin_2013} and the retrodirective method in \cite{retrodirective_2016}, the nodes adjust their electrical states based on the feedback from the destination.
 This feedback is in terms of some useful information, e.g., received signal strengths, preambles, or data throughput, etc., and the nodes use the feedback to adjust their states with the intent to reach a desirable coherent gain at the destination.
-However, closed-loop methods are only suitable for scenarios where such meaningful feedback is available from the destination, for instance, in communication applications, thus limiting its ability to arbitrary steer the beam to any destination.
+However, closed-loop methods are only suitable for scenarios where such meaningful feedback is available from the destination, for instance, in communication applications, thus limiting its ability to arbitrarily steer the beam to any destination.
 On the other hand, in the open-loop methods, such as the synchronization methods in \cite{Hassna_TWC, Hassna_TAP, Schmid_2017, Serge_2021}, the nodes coordinate with each other to synchronize their transceivers without using any feedback from the destination.
-As such, the open-loop methods are also suitable for the remote sensing \cite{SAR_tutorial, distd_SAR} and radar applications \cite{Schmid_radar}.
+As such, open-loop methods are also suitable for remote sensing \cite{SAR_tutorial, distd_SAR} and radar applications \cite{Schmid_radar}.

-For open-loop CDAs, a centralized topology based transceiver synchronization method is proposed in \cite{Serge_2021, Serge_2019} where a primary node transmits a reference signal to one or more secondary nodes, and the secondary nodes use a frequency locking circuit with the phase-locked loops to synchronize with the primary node.
+For open-loop CDAs, a centralized topology based transceiver synchronization method is proposed in \cite{Serge_2021, Serge_2019, AirShare_2015} where a primary node transmits a reference signal to one or more secondary nodes, and the secondary nodes use a frequency locking circuit with phase-locked loops to synchronize their frequencies with the frequency of the primary node.
 A drawback of this primary-secondary architecture is that it fails whenever the primary node fails.
 Thus the authors in \cite{Hassna_TWC, Hassna_TAP} proposed a decentralized algorithm for nodes synchronization in open-loop CDAs.
 The decentralized topology overcomes the shortcomings of the centralized one, and makes the system easily scalable.
-However, the work in \cite{Hassna_TWC, Hassna_TAP} only considered frequency synchronization of the oscillators in open-loop CDAs, whereas in practice the phases of the oscillators also undergo random drift and phase jitter over time and thus need to be synchronized as well.